 A formal audiology test can easily detect issues caused by noise-induced hearing loss, and with a proper plan developed with a patient, the damage can often be minimized or even eliminated through making changes in a person’s habits and lifestyle.

 Construction workers, heavy equipment operators and others are not protecting their ears like they protect their eyes.
-Even something as mundane as mowing the lawn or using leaf blowers should be seen as a source for hearing loss over time.
+Even something as mundane as mowing the lawn or using leaf blowers should be seen as a source that can damage healthy hearing over time.